rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotConversationHistoryNav/ChatbotConversationHistoryNav.md

 ### Conversation history navigation

-The chatbot conversation history is contained in an interactive drawer that allows users to interact with previous conversations or start a new conversation.
+The chatbot conversation history is contained in an interactive drawer, where users can interact with previous conversations or start a new conversation.

-The `<ChatbotConversationHistoryNav>` component is a wrapper placed within the `<Chatbot>` that contains all other chatbot components in `drawerContent`.
+The `<ChatbotConversationHistoryNav>` component is a wrapper placed within `<Chatbot>`, which contains all other chatbot components in `drawerContent`.
 There is a focus trap so users can only tab within the drawer while it is open.

 The code structure will look like this: